jarle/remix-adonisjs-docs/docs/recipes/provide-services.md

-# Using services in remix
+# Using services in React Router

-Services that should be from from Remix are registered in `#services/_index.ts`:
+Services that should be from from React Router are registered in `#services/_index.ts`:

 ```ts
 export const ServiceProviders = {